 Oatmeal makes for a great breakfast option - we all know that.
 But applying it to your skin brings certain unique benefits as well, such as absorbing excess oil and nourishing your skin with vitamins, minerals, and antioxidants.
 So try out this super simple face mask.
 It's perfect if you have a sensitive skin type.

 Blend together half a cup of oatmeal and one tablespoon of honey.
 If you feel like going all out, you can also add a couple of drops of vitamin E oil.
-After you're done blending, apply the mixture to your face and leave it on for 15 to 20 minutes.
-Wash your face thoroughly afterward since there can be residue on your hair and face from the oatmeal.
+After blending, apply the mixture to your face and leave it on for 15 to 20 minutes.
+Wash your face thoroughly afterward since the oatmeal can leave residue on your hair and face.
 You can apply this mask two to three times a week.

 We've laid out all the benefits of tea tree oil here.
 To sum up, it's an antioxidant powerhouse with anti-inflammatory and antimicrobial benefits that protect and treat the skin wonderfully.
 It's been successfully used as a spot treatment by many people who suffer from acne.
 Not to mention, it makes for a great facial toner as well.

 After you've washed your face, dilute some tea tree oil with water.
 The ratio should be 1:9.
 Put the mixture on a cotton pad and apply it all over your face.
-You can either leave this to work overnight or, if your skin is really on the sensitive side, wash it off after a couple of minutes.
-Either way, expect to see some major improvements in your skin and spots (if you have any).
+You can leave this to work overnight or, if your skin is sensitive, wash it off after a couple of minutes.
+Either way, expect to see major improvements in your skin and spots (if you have any).

-If you're into skincare, then you've probably tried a couple of toners in your regular routine.
-Unfortunately, industrial toners oftentimes contain many harsh ingredients inside which can definitely aggravate sensitive skin.
-So, if you do have sensitive skin, should you just avoid toners altogether?
+If you're into skincare, you've probably tried a couple of toners in your regular routine.
+Unfortunately, industrial toners oftentimes contain many harsh ingredients inside, which can definitely aggravate sensitive skin.
+So, should you avoid toners altogether if you have sensitive skin?

 The answer is no!
-There are many options you can try out that don't involve harsh products that your skin might not like.
+There are many options that don't involve harsh products your skin might not like.
 You could even make these toners at home!

 Here are the best DIY toners for sensitive skin.